ciberkleid/cartographer-demo/examples/dev-sandbox/README-2.md

 ```

 You should see all the resources that Knative Serving creates by default for the deployment of a Knative Service.
-It shoul look something like this:
+It should look something like this:
 ```shell
 $ kubectl get all -n apps-dev
 NAME                                                           READY   STATUS      RESTARTS   AGE